davidlarrimore/openwebui-chat-analyzer/frontend-next/README.md

 Add additional Jest or Playwright suites beside this smoke test as the migration progresses.

-## Decommission Checklist (to run later)
+## Launch Checklist

-- [ ] Feature parity validated against `frontend/` dashboards
+- [ ] Validate feature parity against the legacy dashboard
-- [ ] Automated tests cover ingestion, summarisation, and charting flows
+- [ ] Extend automated tests to cover ingestion, summarisation, and charting flows
-- [ ] QA sign-off on auth paths (credentials + optional GitHub)
+- [ ] Obtain QA sign-off on auth paths (credentials + optional GitHub)
-- [ ] Analytics/telemetry duplicated as needed
+- [ ] Ensure analytics/telemetry are configured as required
-- [ ] Update docs, links, and infra configs to point to Next.js app
+- [ ] Update docs, links, and infra configs to point to the Next.js app
-- [ ] Archive or remove Streamlit UI (`frontend/`) once parity is locked

-> Keep the Streamlit UI untouched until every item above is complete.